Skip to main content

 Projects and Research

 - Cherry Valley National Wildlife Refuge was established in part to protect the federally threatened bog turtle, which can be found in wetlands throughout the valley.
 Due to their listed status, refuge public use areas are located away from sensitive bog turtle habitats.
 Refuge staff also monitor wood and box turtle populations on the refuge.

-The Kittatinny Ridge (which flanks the south side of the valley) has been designated an Important Bird Area by the Pennsylvania Audubon Society, and is a well-known migration flyway that concentrates up to 20,000 migrating raptors and more than 140 bird species every fall.
+- The Kittatinny Ridge (which flanks the south side of the valley) has been designated an Important Bird Area by the Pennsylvania Audubon Society, and is a well-known migration flyway that concentrates up to 20,000 migrating raptors and more than 140 bird species every fall.
 Refuge staff and volunteers monitor the migrating bird populations with assistance from the Friends of Cherry Valley NWR and the Pocono Avian Research Center.

-Learn more about riparian vegetation is well‐established and stable, providing a thick canopy important to fish.
+- In most areas of the valley, vegetation is well‐established and stable, providing a thick canopy important to fish.
 In addition to streams and creeks, a variety of forested and open wetlands are found in the valley bottom and total nearly 1,750 acres.
 These wetlands host a variety of wildlife including waterfowl, wading birds, river otter, beaver, and several dozen species of reptiles and amphibians.
 Vernal pools are also scattered across the valley, supporting a number of salamander, frog, turtle, and snake species.
 Refuge staff and volunteers, as well as the Brodhead Chapter of Trout Unlimited, are restoring sections of the Cherry Creek.